 We are running out of space to care for new elephant rescues

-Why do we need to expand the Elephant Hospital Campus?
+Why do we need to expand the Elephant Hospital?

-- With 26 elephants at the Elephant Hospital Campus, we are rapidly outgrowing our current facilities.
+- With 26 elephants at the Elephant Hospital, we are rapidly outgrowing our current facilities.
 Space limitations will soon impact our ability to rescue new elephants who desperately need us, as more emergencies arise that require us to act quickly.